m-rubik/hitthesilk-pilot/README.md

 | Regular | 22.7% |
 | Pilot | 59.9% |

-The Pilot License, when given to an MLP model, **nearly triples** the chance to successfully land the plane!
+The Pilot Licence, when given to an MLP model, **nearly triples** the chance to successfully land the plane!